 Gayathri Sivakumar is an Assistant Professor at Colorado State University.
 Her dissertation examined the effects of exposure to online health information on people’s beliefs, compliance, and trust in their doctors.
 She was involved in a study with Marie-Louise Mares and Laura Stephenson on children’s understandings of race and ethnicity.
 Additionally, she worked with Wenjie Yan at identifying the factors that influence the quality of political discussions in online sports forums.

-Wenjie Yan is an assistant professor at Washington State University.
-Generally interested in the interplay between media effects, psychological impact and citizen participation, she was actively involved in a number of CCR research projects on civic engagement in the contexts of both the U.S. and Chinese societies.
+Wenjie Yan is the Associate Director for the Institute of Journalism of Social Development at Zhejiang University.
+She is generally interested in the interplay between media effects, psychological impact, and citizen participation.
+During her time at UW-Madison, she was actively involved in a number of CCR research projects on civic engagement in the contexts of U.S. and Chinese societies.
 Her dissertation investigated how the differences in public opinions and ideologies affect deliberative engagement via individuals’ egocentric attributions of bias to others.

-Jiawen Zheng received her PhD from the Department of Communication Arts with an Master degree in Communication Studies from Nanyang Technological University in Singapore.
-Her research interests center on two lines of issues.
-The first line is along such subjects as deliberative democracy, information processing and people’s epistemic motivation, while the other line of interests deal with new media technology and its potential impacts on participation, in a broad sense, especially in the Chinese context.
+Jiawen Zheng is a researcher at Nanjing University in the School of Journalism and Communication.
+She received her PhD from the Department of Communication Arts at UW-Madison, and she received her Master’s degree in Communication Studies from Nanyang Technological University in Singapore.
+One line of her research interests deal with deliberative democracy, information processing, and people’s epistemic motivations.
+The second line of her research focuses on new media technology and its potential impacts on participation, especially in China.